Voltage Fluctuation and Flicker

 Can your energy meters measure flicker?

 After the long story above we come back to the point.
 We are measuring the actual voltages and currents by sampling each cycle.
-Together with the phase shift our meters are calculating the power (P, Q, S).
+Together with the phase shift our meters are calculating the power (P, Q, S)The four-quadrant diagram in electricity meteringThe four-quadrant diagram in electricity metering.
 Over the time we have the consumed energy.
 So, our meters can measure accurate also when the grid has voltage fluctuation.

 For flicker measurement you can use a flicker meter, which makes an optical analysis.